sangster/bundix/guides/getting-started.md

 }
 ```

-However, we setup our example project so our `gems` package includes
+However, we setup our example project so our `gems` package includes runtime
-runtime dependencies only.
-During development, you'll want to run your unit
+dependencies only.
+During development, you'll want to run your unit tests, and
-tests, and you'll need the `minitest` gem for that.
-Bundix can let you create a
+you'll need the `test-unit` gem for that.
+Bundix can let you create a version of
-version of your gems, that includes everything, with nix's `override` feature:
+your gems, that includes everything, with nix's `override` feature:

 ```nix
 {